DjoykeAbyah/DjoykeAbyah/README.md

 ## What You'll Find Here

 On my GitHub profile, you'll discover a variety of projects.
 I'm constantly working on exciting assignments that challenge me to think outside the box.
-Expect to find a mix of C, C++ and Java projects that showcase my progress along the way.
+Expect to find a mix of C, C++ that showcase my progress along the way.

 Feel free to explore my repositories, check out the code, and provide any feedback or suggestions you may have!

 Thank you for taking the time to learn a bit about me.
 If you have any questions or just want to say hello, feel free to reach out.

-✨ Happy coding! ✨

 ![Wind_Rises_compressed](https://github.com/DjoykeAbyah/DjoykeAbyah/assets/115019123/bdd051e6-eef1-4c3d-9800-51a8db47896a)